 Wavefront provides OpenTracing SDKs for:

 A Wavefront OpenTracing SDK derives RED metrics from the spans that are sent from the instrumented application.
-These RED metrics show the Request rate, Error rate, and Duration of the reported spans.
+These RED metrics show the request Rate, Errors, and Duration that are obtained from the reported spans.
 These out-of-the-box metrics are derived from your spans automatically, with no additional configuration or instrumentation on your part.
-You can view the RED metrics in auto-generated charts.
+You can view the RED metrics for each service’s operations in predefined charts.

 Sample use cases: